OmarUTEC/GGG/README.md

 # The Web-Page Project for GGG

-Plantilla brutalista (nivel hackers) para GGG — Gutsy Glitch Greppers HQ.
+Plantilla para GGG — Gutsy Glitch Greppers HQ.

 Archivos añadidos: